ERGO-Code/HiGHS/FEATURES.md

 Fixed incorrect assertion in `HighsMipSolver::solutionFeasible()` (fixing [#2204](https://github.com/ERGO-Code/HiGHS/issues/2204))

+As part of [#2251](https://github.com/ERGO-Code/HiGHS/issues/2251) cuPDLP-C will start from the incumbent solution in HiGHS.
+For a model that has been changed, the user must supply a starting solution via a call to `Highs::setSolution`

 getColIntegrality now returns `HighsVarType::kContinuous` when `model_.lp_.integrality_` is empty (fixing [#2261](https://github.com/ERGO-Code/HiGHS/issues/2261))

 Now ensuring that when solving a scaled LP with useful but unvalidated basis, it does not lose its scaling after validation, since the scaling factors will be applied to the solution (fixing [#2267](https://github.com/ERGO-Code/HiGHS/issues/2267))